 Bathophobia (fear of depths), cymophobia (fear of waves) megalohydrothalassophobia (fear of large underwater creatures and objects) and aquaphobia (fear of water) may also evolve into thalassophobic reactions.

 But there are also people on the absolute opposite side of the spectrum.

 A thalassophile, i.e., a lover of the ocean, is someone who fully enjoys living by the sea and cannot stay away from the saltwater for too long.

 Do you have thalassophobia?
 Worry not.
-The fear of the ocean can be treated or mitigated through therapy.
+The fear of the ocean and deep water can be treated or mitigated through therapy.

 A mental health professional will help you identify the origin of your phobia, replace negative thoughts with positive associations, and teach you to manage your emotional and physical responses to fear.